cacsphysics/BMC_01122022_Analysis/README.md

 - Before moving on I want to organize the mean velocity computations
   - I want to create a h5 file containing the velocities for easier transferability and usability.
     - The motivation for converting to the information to a HDF5 file is due mainly because I have grown accustomed to working with the h5py module.
+- (Fourth Step) Compute the autocorrelation times for |**B**|.
+  - Computed the autocorrelation times at p5, with an average of 2.1us with a 0.5us spread.
+- (Fifth Step) Perform the richardson extrapolation.